hashicorp/hcp-terraform-operator/docs/api-reference.md

-Terraform Cloud's access model is team-based.
-In order to perform an action within a Terraform Cloud organization, users must belong to a team that has been granted the appropriate permissions.
+HCP Terraform's access model is team-based.
+In order to perform an action within a HCP Terraform organization, users must belong to a team that has been granted the appropriate permissions.
 You can assign project-specific permissions to teams.
 More information: